-The Lesser Sundas, a diverse and rugged chain of islands stretching across the Java Sea between Bali and New Guinea, support over 80 endemics.
-Our Indonesia birding tours to the Lesser Sundas visits four of these islands (Sumba, Timor, Flores and Komodo) and targets over 60 of these localised and highly sought-after birds.
+The Lesser Sundas, a diverse and rugged chain of islands stretching across the Java Sea between Bali and New Guinea support over 80 endemics.
+Our tour to the Lesser Sundas visits four of these islands (Sumba, Timor, Flores and Komodo) and targets over 60 of these localised and highly sought-after birds.
 Starting and ending in Bali, we explore montane rainforests, lowland monsoon forests and dry scrub.
 Key targets include Sumba Hornbill, the beautiful Red-naped Fruit Dove, Black-banded Flycatcher, Orange-sided Thrush, Timor Sparrow, the difficult Flores Scops Owl, Elegant Pitta, unusual Bare-throated Whistler, stunning Glittering Kingfisher, Yellow-crested Cockatoo and the truly impressive 10ft Komodo Dragon!

-Our Highlights of Western Indonesia – Greater Sundas and Dragons tour starts on the island of Flores in the Lesser Sundas.
+Our Western Highlights: Greater Sundas and Dragons tour delves begins on the island of Flores in the Lesser Sundas.
 Here we search for an array of ornate species such as Glittering Kingfisher, sensational Elegant Pitta, Wallace’s Hanging Parrot, Leaf Lorikeet and the bizarre Bare-throated Whistler before embarking on one of the undoubted highlights of the trip to Komodo Island.
 Here, 10ft long Komodo Dragons roam this almost prehistoric paradise alongside Green Junglefowl and the beautiful, critically endangered Yellow-crested Cockatoo.
 A short flight takes us to the island of Bali, most famous as a beach tourism Mecca.
-Situated at the eastern end of the Greater Sundas, we shall base ourselves at a luxurious lodge within the famous Bali Barat National Park.
+Situated at the eastern end of the Greater Sundas, we shall base ourselves near the famous Bali Barat National Park.
 Top of our priority list are the few remaining truly wild Bali Starlings, with a supporting cast of Black-winged Starling, Cerulean Kingfisher and Javan Banded Pitta!
 Departing Bali, we head to the Indonesian capital of Jakarta, to explore the Javan hot spots of Cibodas and Gunung Gede National Park.
 These fabulous montane birding spots host all the possible Javan endemics, and we shall bird diligently for such highlights as Javan Trogon, Javan Kingfisher, Flame-fronted Barbet, Pygmy Tit, Orange-spotted Bulbul, Javan Hawk-Eagle, Javan Tesia and Yellow-throated Hanging Parrots.
 We depart Java on a short flight to southern Sumatra and head to Way Kambas National Park.
 Producing arguably the best nocturnal birding in the whole of South-East Asia, Way Kambas gives us excellent opportunities for such tantalizing species as the bizarre Oriental Bay Owl, Sunda and Reddish Scops Owls and Buffy Fish Owl as well as Gould’s, Sunda, Blyth’s and the rare Large Frogmouth.
 Not that we will bird at night only, for the forests here hold many delights including the marvelous Hooded and Malayan Banded Pittas, the strange mesite-like Rail-babbler, placed in its own monotypic family, Crested Fireback, Banded and Oriental Dwarf Kingfishers, White-crowned Forktail and Rufous-tailed Shama!

-As a result of the remarkable biogeography of the region, our Highlights of the Eastern Indonesian archipelago provides very little overlap in bird species to our Highlights of Western Indonesia, with a phenomenal number of special and endemic birds.
+As a result of the remarkable biogeography of the region, our Eastern Highlights: Sulawesi, the Moluccas & Papua tour provides very little overlap in bird species with our Western Highlights: Greater Sundas and Dragons tour, with a phenomenal number of special and endemic birds.
 We begin by exploring the prime highland site of Lore Lindu National Park on the island of Sulawesi.
 Boasting over 70 endemic species, the exceptional range of highly desirable birds we will seek include the endemic Hylocitrea, now placed in its own monotypic family, the indescribable Purple-bearded Bee-eater, bizarre Geomalia, Fiery-browed Starling, Green-backed Kingfisher (one of many endemic kingfishers), Purple-winged Roller, Satanic Nightjar and the impressive Knobbed Hornbill.
 We then wing our way to the nearby island of Halmahera, where we visit a lekking site for the highly sought-after Standardwing, surely one of the most bizarre birds-of-paradise!
 Here we also seek a mindboggling number of Mollucan endemics including the spectacular Ivory-breasted Pitta and Moluccan Owlet-nightjar.
 Moving further eastwards we again enter a completely new biological zone as we arrive in Sorong, on the extreme western tip of New Guinea.
-Here we bird the famous Vogelkop, a veritable feast of incredible highlights may include up to seven birds-of-paradise including Magnificent, King, Lesser and Twelve-wired as well as numerous pigeons (Wompoo, Superb and Pink-spotted Fruit Doves to name a few), parrots (including the localized Black Lory and Moluccan King Parrot) and kingfishers (Red-breasted Paradise being one of the prime targets.)
+Here we bird the famous Vogelkop, a veritable feast of incredible highlights may include up to seven birds-of-paradise including Magnificent, King, Lesser and Twelve-wired as well as numerous pigeons (Wompoo, Superb and Pink-spotted Fruit Doves to name a few), parrots (including the localized Black Lory) and kingfishers (Red-breasted Paradise being one of the prime targets.)
 We conclude our tour on the Raja Ampat Island of Waigeo, famed for the best snorkeling in the world!
 Here our targets in this tropical island paradise include Red Bird-of-paradise, the incredible Western Crowned Pigeon, Palm Cockatoo, Lowland Peltops and much besides.
 And as a way of celebrating the finale of this remarkable tour we will visit the display ground of quite possibly the most beautiful bird on Earth – Wilson’s Bird-of-paradise!

-Our new Remote West Papuan Island birding cruise to the Raja Ampat Islands (Four Kings: Waigeu, Batanta, Salawati and Misool), plus the very rarely explored island of Kofiau, will seek out some of our planet’s rarest and least-known species.
+Our new Remote West Papuan Islands birding cruise to the Raja Ampat Islands (Four Kings: Waigeu, Batanta, Salawati and Misool), plus the very rarely explored island of Kofiau, will seek out some of our planet’s rarest and least-known species.
 These include such extraordinary gems as Wilson’s Bird-of-paradise (regarded by many as the most spectacular bird on earth!), Red Bird-of-paradise, Kofiau Paradise Kingfisher and Kofiau Monarch.
 Thereafter we cross Weber’s Line and head into the south Moluccas.
-Here we explore little-birded waters in addition to visiting several endemic-rich islands including Obi, Seram and Boano, ending in Ambon for many incredibly exciting endemics such as Carunculated Fruit Dove, Obi Woodcock, Lazuli Kingfisher, Seram Cockatoo, Boano Monarch and Long-crested Myna, to mention but a handful.
+Here we explore little-birded waters in addition to visiting several endemic-rich islands including Obi, Seram and Boano, ending in Ambon for many incredibly exciting endemics such as Carunculated Fruit Dove, Obi Woodcock, Lazuli Kingfisher, Seram Cockatoo, Boano Monarch and Long-crested Myna to mention but a handful.

-Our Buru Extension explores a beautifully forested island hosting around 20 avian endemics including Buru Green Pigeon, Spectacled Imperial Pigeon, superb Buru Racket-tail, Moluccan King Parrot, Buru Boobook, Black-tipped Monarch and Tawny-backed Fantail among many others, and if we are very lucky we may even find Moluccan Masked Owl or the reputedly nocturnal Black-lored Parrot!
+Our Buru Extension explores a beautifully forested island hosting around 20 avian endemics including Buru Green Pigeon, Spectacled Imperial Pigeon, superb Buru Racket-tail, Buru Boobook, Black-tipped Monarch and Tawny-backed Fantail among many others, and if we are very lucky we may even find Moluccan Masked Owl or the reputedly nocturnal Black-lored Parrot!